cmsYeehee/GameDesignChristian/TechSpec.md

 Behavior: Fires at the closest target within range. takeDamage(float amount)
 Behavior: Reduces health and checks for destruction.
-10. Building
+6. Building
 Represents non-defensive structures that can be destroyed.

 Variables

-position: Point
+position: Point - location on map
-health: float
+health: float - current health points
-isDestroyed: boolean
+isDestroyed: boolean - indicates if structure is destroyed Methods
-Methods

 takeDamage(float amount)
 Behavior: Reduces health and sets isDestroyed if health drops to zero.
-11. CapitalCore (Inherits DefensiveStructure) Represents the main objective with stronger defenses.

-Variables

-shield: Shield - Enhanced shielding.
-Methods

-takeDamage(float amount)
-Behavior: Reduces health and checks for destruction.
-12. Projectile
-Represents projectiles fired by weapons.

-Variables

-position: Point
-direction: Vector
-speed: float
-damage: float
-originTeam: Team
-Methods

-move(float deltaTime)
-Behavior: Moves the projectile forward. checkCollision()
-Behavior: Checks for collisions with vehicles or structures, and checks if collision is with the other team.
-13. UpgradeSystem
+7. UpgradeSystem
 Handles vehicle upgrades and progression.

 Variables